Amsterdam sex crimes case: Defendants

+Main perpetrator: Robert M.

 Roberts Miķelsons (in the Netherlands generally referred to as Robert M.) (born in Riga, Latvia, 14 September 1983) became a naturalized Dutch citizen in 2008.
 He was convicted of possession of child pornography in Germany in 2003 while working at a daycare facility in Heidelberg.
 In 2004, he married Richard van Olffen.
 From 2007 to 2009, he worked at several daycare centres of "het Hofnarretje" group, and from 2009 to 2010, at "Jenno's Knuffelparadijs".
 According to evaluations of the Pieter Baan Centre, a forensic psychiatric observation clinic, Miķelsons is a hypersexual pedophile with a personality disorder.